FelixHenninger/lab.js/docs/reference/canvas.rst

 .. [#f1] If you ever do this, please let us know, we will award you the coveted *lab.js brave soul award*.
-.. [#f2] Or, alternatively, you might decide that life is too short.
-Please see the examples that come with the library for evidence of the author's stance on this matter.